Probabilistic channel simulation using coherence: Probabilistic channel simulation with MIO

 From Corollary~\ref{coro:MIO_approximate_simulation}, we can approximately simulate the target channel.
-If more error we are allowed, the higher the success probability we can simulate it.
+The more error we allow, the higher the success probability that we can simulate it.

-For a further step, instead of using a maximally coherent state, we consider a general pure coherent state and arrive at a new corollary, which is shown in the following.
+For a further step, instead of using a maximally coherent state, we consider a general pure coherent state.
+We obtain the following corollary, which gives a lower bound of the maximal success probability for the general pure resource state.

 \begin{corollary} Given target channel $\cN$ and coherent pure state $\psi=\proj{\psi}$, where $\ket{\psi}=\sum_{i=1}^n\psi_i\ket{i}$, $\psi_i\neq 0, n\ge 2$, the maximal success probability of channel simulation with MIO up to error $\varepsilon$ is lower bounded by